kuchuk-borom-debbarma/GitGrove/docs/QUICKSTART.md

 **What happens:**
 - Creates `.gg/` directory for metadata
-- Creates `gitgroove/system` branch for tracking metadata
+- Creates `gitgroove/internal` branch for tracking metadata
-- Leaves you on the system branch
+- Leaves you on the internal branch

 **Important:** After initialization, switch back to your main branch: